zhenchen/fastbit-index-test-win/README.md

 fastbit-index-test-win
 ======================

-Smallest fastbit project for testing bitmap coding scheme with MircoSoft Visual Studio 2012.
+The smallest project for testing bitmap coding scheme in FastBit with MircoSoft Visual Studio 2012.